Home

 flag is to emit LTO object files (technically this means emitting bitcode).
 The

-linker can handle a mix wasm object files and LTO object files.
+linker can handle a mix Wasm object files and LTO object files.
 Passing

 -flto